 Since writing 20K a Day, I have made some minor adjustments to my dictation and transcription process.

-I sit out on my dock for ninety percent of my recording.
-If it’s raining, I’ll sit on the porch of the restaurant where I life.
+I sit out on my dock for ninety percent of my recording sessions.
+If it’s raining, I’ll sit on the porch of the restaurant where I live.
 Sometimes the tropical storms are too brutal and I can’t record outside.
 On those rare occasions, I can sit in my room and record.